Honestly, this is the last thing I want to be writing.

 My heart goes out to all of the medical field, first responders, and government officials for caring for our society, taking care of the sick and doing what you believe is the best for us at the time.
 Thank you to all the retail employees for working crazy hours to keep shelves stocked (or to the best of your ability).
 My words cannot express my gratitude to you.

-Regardless of how this situation happened, it has escalated.
+Regardless of how this situation happened during March 2020, it has escalated.
 We are in crisis mode.

 Crisis mode means we are in fight or flight mode.
 We are not thinking rationally or clearly.
 We are reacting to a survival mentality.
 That is why you ran out to the store to grab a few things like toilet paper.
 (Source)